jcscottiii/jamescscott.io/content/posts/devops/new-blog-new-server.md

   - Need multiple droplets to ensure high availability and for the number of components.
 - DigitalOcean has no official instructions on how to do this.
-  - People in the community have done this but found it dated or incomplete.
+  - People in the community have done this but found it dated or incomplete. **(as of 2019, this is no longer true.
+They have with their own official offering)**

 [Flynn](https://flynn.io/)